 Contact email@example.com for information on licensing VRdose.

 The original VRdose system was developed by IFE in collaboration with the Japan Nuclear Cycle development institute (JNC) in 1999-2003, to support the decommissioning of the Fugen Nuclear Power Station in Tsuruga, Japan.
+It was part of an integrated digital decommissioning platform and therefore tied specifically to the personnel management and CAD systems used at Fugen.
 The current system adopts some basic concepts from the original but not the original code base or file formats.
-The HVRC VRdose system shares it’s core software code base with the Halden Planner, which is available free of charge (and as-is) to OECD Halden Reactor Project member organisations and associates.

 HVRC VRdose supports real-time calculation of shielding effects, doses, and relative contributions to dose by different isotopes, enabling the rapid evaluation of alternative protection optimisation or maintenance procedure scenarios.
 To support the user in interpreting the results of calculations, the VRdose Planner provides charts, graphs, and 3D radiation visualisation, updated immediately to reflect any changes to the modelled radiological condition, such as changing shielding materials, and human activities over time.